🍽️ RESTAURANT INSURANCE SPECIALISTS

 • Eastside tech-conference peak BI runs 2-3x off-peak severity

-Washington business interruption reality runs against three distinctive vectors.
+Washington lost-income coverage (business interruption) reality runs against three distinctive vectors.
 First, Cascadia Subduction Zone seismic rebuild extends partial-loss timelines beyond standard restaurant ROT — Seattle URM (unreinforced masonry) retrofit framework adds code-compliance scope to rebuild on partial-loss events.
 Second, eastside tech-tenant business-lunch dependency means partial-loss timing during peak tech-conference weeks drives BI severity 2-3x off-peak equivalent.
-Third, RCW 49.60 2025-amended infrastructure-failure-as-accessibility framework can trigger mandatory retrofit orders during reopening that materially extend the rebuild timeline beyond standard BI extended-period-of-indemnity defaults.
+Third, Seattle's older unreinforced-masonry building stock means a partial-loss rebuild can trigger current-code seismic-upgrade scope that materially extends the rebuild timeline beyond standard BI extra-months-of-coverage-after-reopening (extended-period-of-indemnity) defaults.
 Multi-unit operators carrying Seattle plus eastside plus Tacoma plus Spokane face four distinct BI cycles under one operator-side program.

 RECOMMENDED